Pig Ears for Dogs: Safe or Not?

 Single-Ingredient

-The best options are the ones that come pure and natural, with nothing extra added in—no additives, no preservatives, and no artificial flavorings.
+Best choices are those that come pure and natural, with nothing extra—no additives, preservatives, or artificial flavorings.

 Natural or Slow-Roasted